Chris Mitchell

 and 2009.
 He has been co-editor-in-chief of Designs,

-Codes and Cryptography since January 2011.
-He is a senior
+Codes and Cryptography since January 2011, and became the

-Communications Letters.
-He is a member of the editorial
+Letters between 2012 and 2015.
+He has served as a member of the editorial boards

 Journal of Information Security, Information